Des Moines Art Center to celebrate 20 years of Day of the Dead/Día de los Muertos virtually

 Contact: Jordan Powers

 Download Spanish PDF

 - Free Ofrenda Starter Kits will be available for families wishing to learn more about the tradition of honoring loved ones who have passed.
-Pick up your kits Thursday, Oct 29 from 3:30 pm to 6:30 pm and Saturday, October 31 from 12 pm to 3 pm at the Des Moines Art Center – reserve your Art Center pick-up at https://my.desmoinesartcenter.org/overview/6500.
-Kits will also be available at your local Des Moines Public Library Branch (Central, East, Forest, Franklin, North and South) on Monday, October 26 through Saturday, October 31 from 10 am to 4 pm – for library pick-ups find more information at dmpl.org/events.
+Kits will be available at local Des Moines Public Library Branches (Central, East, Forest, Franklin, North and South) on Monday, October 26 through Saturday, October 31 from 10 a.m. to 4 p.m. – for library pick-ups find more information at dmpl.org/events.